hikeventures/hikeventures.github.io/_posts/2016-04-11-michele-genest-Boreal-Feast.markdown

 ---
 layout: post
 title: Michele Genest - The Boreal Feast
-date: 2016-04-11 18:31  +0300
+date: 2016-04-25 10:00  +0300
 comments: true
-published: false
+published: true
 category: reviews
 tags: [reviews, books, kitchen, food, culture]
 ---
-Since I have been living in Finland since 2006 I have read a lot about the history and  culture of Finland and other Nordic countries.
-Food is also part of culture so I decided to read a bit more about the Nordic kitchen and came across Michele Genest book "The Boreal Feast" which covers culinary aspects of Canada, Finland, Norway and Sweden.
+I am living in Finland since 2006 and read a lot about the history and culture of the Nordic countries (I can recommend the book <a href="http://amzn.to/1Smzvkk" rel="nowfollow">Sould of the North"</a> by Neil Kent).
+Food is also part of culture so I decided to read a bit more about the Nordic kitchen and came across Michele Genest book "The Boreal Feast" which covers culinary aspects of Canada, Finland and Sweden.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/26490029551/in/dateposted-public/" title="The Boreal Feast"><img src="https://farm2.staticflickr.com/1516/26490029551_bcf084d242_b.jpg" width="1024" height="768" alt="The Boreal Feast"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>